Dom-TC/dotfiles/README.md

 - Prettify script output
 - Install Mac apps with mas cli - https://github.com/mas-cli/mas
 - Add pipx completions
-- Remove unused files
-  - .zprofile
-- Temporarily assign brew to path for first install
 - Set `HOMEBREW_NO_ENV_HINTS` to true as part of homebrew install to tidy output
 - Install / activate tailscale
 - Automatically set iterm to use synced settings
-- Dynamically set username in PATH in .zshrc

 ## Credit

 I took inspiration from a lot of dotfiles repos, especially during the process of moving to Chezmoi, but special thanks to the following: